a-hel/screening_mgmt/docs/tutorial.rst

 | **reset**: Deletes (drops) all tables and re-initializes the database.

-Warning: This step is irreversible!
+..
+Warning:: This step is irreversible!

 | **exe <command>**: Execute raw SQL command.